jonbash/jbs/readme.md

 jbs is an audio library for LÖVE that simplifies various aspects of audio handling, including tagging and playing multiple instances of a sound.

+It is based on the [`ripple` library by tesselode](https://github.com/tesselode/ripple).
+As of this writing (2019-08-22 Thursday), the code is almost entirely theirs.
+I'm renaming to differentiate it as I add additional functionality; in case it ends up being useful to someone else in the future, I want to avoid confusion.
+Still, all credit should go to tesselode for the initial creation of the library.

 ## Installation

 To use jbs, place jbs.lua in your project, and then add this code to your main.lua: